 Robert Smalls was born into slavery in Beaufort, South Carolina.
-At age twelve, Smalls’ master sent him to Charleston to find work.
+At age twelve, Smalls was sent to Charleston to find work.
 Sending slaves to the city to "hire themselves out" was a common practice in the nineteenth century.
-Slaves were required to send any money they made home to their masters.
+Enslaved people were required to send any money they made home to their enslavers.
 Working at a variety of jobs aboard boats, Smalls learned to navigate the waterways of Charleston Harbor.
-At the beginning of the Civil War, Smalls worked as a steersman aboard the CSS Planter, a steamboat chartered by the Confederate government to act as a dispatch and survey boat.
+At the beginning of the Civil War, Smalls worked as a pilot aboard the CSS Planter, a steamboat chartered by the Confederate government.

 On May 12, 1862 he and other enslaved members of the crew were detailed to load some heavy guns onto the Planter to be taken to a Confederate fort.
 They stretched out the work so that the guns would have to remain aboard overnight.
 When the white captain, engineer, and mate went into town for the evening, Smalls put on the captain’s straw hat and sailed the vessel to another wharf where his family and friends were waiting.
 They boarded, and he sailed out of Charleston Harbor, blowing the steam whistle at the appropriate check points for safe passage past Forts Sumter and Moultrie.